Archive for the 'Museum' Category

 Phila.
 Zoo 150th anniversary exhibition

-A couple of the 10 panels I wrote for an exhibit commemorating the Philadelphia Zoo’s 150th anniversary.
-The first, about endangered birds the Zoo has helped to save, is intended for a general Zoo audience.6_protecting_FINAL-030409B
+I wrote one panel, about endangered birds the Zoo has helped to save, to engage a general Zoo audience.

-This second panel is intended for a college-educated audience visiting the Zoo’s historic house, The Solitude, to learn about its history and architecture.Solitude_panel_FINAL-030409
+Andother panel is intended for a college-educated audience, focusing on the Zoo’s historic house, The Solitude,

 Designed by the talented Amy Rees at MERJE.